Avic3nna/barspoon-transformer-regr/README.md

  1. A table containing clinical information, henceforth the _clini table_.
 This table has to be in either csv or excel format.
-It has to have at least one column `patient`, which contains an ID identifying each patient, and other columns matching clinical information to that patient.
+It has to have at least one column `PATIENT`, which contains an ID identifying each patient, and other columns matching clinical information to that patient.
  2. Features extracted from each slide, generated using e.g. [KatherLab's end-to-end feature extraction pipeline][4].
  3. A table matching each patient to their slides, the _slide table_.
 The slide table has two columns, `PATIENT` and `FILENAME`.
 The `PATIENT` column has to contain the same patient IDs found in the clini table.
-The `filename` column contains the file paths to features belonging to that patient, without .h5 extension.
+The `FILENAME` column contains the file paths to features belonging to that patient, without .h5 extension.
 Each `FILENAME` has to be unique, but one `PATIENT` can be mapped to multiple `FILENAME`s.